Anna Caplice: Personal life

 Caplice has a languages degree from the University of Limerick and a post-grad in modern languages from St Mary's College, Twickenham.
 She is a qualified teacher and rugby coach.
 She has travelled extensively and lived in Argentina, Vienna and Japan.

 She works part-time, as a development officer, for Harlequins RFC.
-She plays several musical instruments, including the ukelele, and is a keen angler.
+She plays several musical instruments, including the ukulele, and is a keen angler.

 She is an ambassador for Rugby Players Ireland 'Tackle Your Feelings' campaign.
 In 2020 she spoke out about the trolling of female rugby players on social media.